allienka/Birdnest-project/README.md

 4. Start Apache and Mysql in your XAMPP control panel.
 5. Open your web browser and type 'localhost/phpmyadmin'
 6. In phpmyadmin page, create a new database from the left panel and name it as drones
+7. Import drone table (drones.sql)
-7. Open a new tab and type 'localhost/fold
+8. Open a new tab and type 'localhost/fold

 # DATABASE STRUCTURE